mvolkmann/blog/src/smalltalk.md

 For example, `squeak.cog.spur_macos64ARMv8.dmg`.
 Double-click the downloaded file to install it.

-Alternatively, to build a Squeak VM for macOS:
+To manually download and build a Squeak VM for macOS:

 1. Open a Terminal and cd to the directory where the VM will be created.
 1. Enter `git clone https://github.com/OpenSmalltalk/opensmalltalk-vm.git`